-4.1 Legal status
+7. Legal status

-4.1.1 National
+7.1 National

-Provide details of legislation relating to the conservation of the species, including habitat, its specifically (such as endangered species legislation) or generally (such as legislation on wildlife accompanying regulations).
+Provide details of legislation relating to the conservation of the species, including its habitat, either specifically (such as endangered species legislation) or generally (such as legislation on wildlife and accompanying regulations).
 Indicate the nature of legal protection (i.e. is the species totally protected, or whether harvesting is regulated or controlled).
-Provide an assessment the effectiveness of this legislation in ensuring the protection and/or wise management of the species.
+Provide an assessment of the effectiveness of this legislation in ensuring the conservation of the species.